codex-corp/PromptVerse/README.md

 - **Prompt creation** – capture structured metadata and persist it instantly to the database.
 - **Version manager** – clone prompts, record version notes, and evolve prompts safely.
 - **Prompt transformer** – send prompts through the `/api/transform-prompt` endpoint for automated refinement.
+  - Switch between the default profile and a ChatGPT-targeted profile that outputs `/ROLE`, `/TASK`, `/ASK`, and smart reasoning modes such as `/CHAIN OF THOUGHT` or `/CHECKLIST` when relevant.
+  - Guided mode suggestions, pinned modes, and inline analytics keep ChatGPT prompts sharp and measurable.
+  - Engineering template library with ready-to-tailor prompts for code reviews, architecture debates, debugging plans, migrations, and incident postmortems.
+  - Save transformed prompts (Markdown or JSON) straight into your library with generated titles, sensible defaults, and tags.
+  - Interactive tour (`Ctrl` + `H`) walks new teammates through the transformer workflow step by step.

 ## 🛠️ Tech Stack
 - **Framework**: Next.js 15 (App Router) + TypeScript 5 + React 19